RIISA – Orthodox Church Museum of Finland

-The Orthodox Church Museum, which was established in Kuopio in 1957, derives from the Collection of Ancient Objects founded at the Monastery of Valamo in 1911.
+The Orthodox Church Museum of Finland, which was established in Kuopio in 1957, is derived from the Collection of Ancient Objects founded at the Monastery of Valamo in 1911.
 Most of the exhibits, which consist mainly of icons, sacred objects and liturgical textiles, are from the monasteries and congregations of Karelia: a region in southeast Finland that was partially ceded to the Soviet Union in connection with the Second World War.
 Objects in the museum are mainly from the 18th and 19th centuries.

 In addition to the permanent exhibitions, the museum offers yearly seasonal exhibitions.
 These theme-based exhibitions are aimed to introduce the variety of ecclesiastical art of eastern Christian Church.

 RIISA is one of the most notable Orthodox church museums in Europe.
 The intention of RIISA is to preserve, study and display the unique cultural heritage of the Orthodox Church of Finland and to use this heritage for educational purposes.